AaltoSciComp/scicomp-docs/triton/usage/lustre.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 As Lustre is meant for large files, the performance with small (smaller
-than 10MB) files will not be optimal.If possible, try to avoid working
+than 10MB) files will not be optimal.
+If possible, try to avoid working
 with multiple small files.

+**Note: Triton has a default stripe of 1 already, so it is by default
+optimized for small files (but it's still not that great).
+If you use
+large files, see below.**

 If small files are needed (i.e. source codes) you can tell Lustre not to
 spread data over all the nodes.
 This will help in performance.